buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_2_Minting_NFTs_With_Static_SVGs.md

 📝Something Extra: Verify contract on Etherscan.
 ------------------
+**Note: This section is totally optional, but is a really cool part about Etherscan that you should understand.**

 If you select the **Contract** tab in Etherscan, you will notice a long list of text characters that starts from `0x608060405234801...` Hmm.. what could that be 🤔 ?

 ![image](https://user-images.githubusercontent.com/60590919/139609052-f4bba83c-f224-44b1-be74-de8eaf31b403.png)

 It turns out that this long, gibberish looking group of characters is actually the bytecodes of the contract which you have deployed!
 Bytecodes represent a series of opcodes in the EVM that will perform instructions for us onchain.

 This is a lot of new information to understand, so don't worry if it doesn't make much sense right now.
 Take a moment to look up what bytecodes and EVM mean!
 Use Google or reach out in the `#general-chill-chat` on Discord :).
-[This is also a cool article](https://ethervm.io/) about EVM opcodes
+[This is also a cool article](https://ethervm.io/) about EVM opcodes by the way 🤘.

-However bytecodes aren't really readable, but Etherscan has the magic to 'convert' them to something more user friendly.
-For that magic to work, Etherscan will need your help.
+So, we know that bytecodes aren't readable to us.
+We want to be able to see the code we wrote right in Etherscan.
+Luckily, Etherscan has the magic to help us do that!

 Notice that there is a prompt that requests us to **Verify and Publish** our contract source code.
 If we follow the link, we are required to manually select our contract settings and paste our code to publish our source code.